100% of your donation goes to that specific appeal, providing vital and practical supports such as clean water, sanitation and cash vouchers for food.

 How do you know if your programmes are actually effective?

 All our programmes are continually monitored and evaluated to determine their impact and effectiveness.
-We do this through financial and project reporting, including regular monitoring visits, partner audits and formal evaluations.
+We do this through financial and project reporting, including regular monitoring visits, partner audits and formal independent evaluations.

 We give particular emphasis to feedback from community members when assessing the success of our work.
 All our programmes are designed to improve their capacity to meet their own needs so that the benefits of the project continue long after we leave.